crossplane/crossplane/docs/services/gcp-services-guide.md

 that are used to match to a class, or by defaulting to a class that is annotated with `resourceclass.crossplane.io/is-default-class: "true"`.
-In the `CloudsqlInstanceClass` above, we added the label `app: wordpress`, so our claim will be scheduled to that class if specify the label in the `classSelector`.
+In the `CloudsqlInstanceClass` above, we added the label `app: wordpress`, so our claim will be scheduled to that class the label is specified in the `classSelector`.
 If there are multiple classes which match the specified label(s) one will be chosen at random.